mglodge/MANTA-Ray/README.md

 *Because the aggregates are non-spherical, they do not have a radius.
 To represent the physical size of the particle, we use the radius of a <i>sphere that has exactly the same volume</i> as the fractal aggregate (i.e. the radius if the aggregate material was squashed/compacted into a sphere).

-Note that to be in the Rayleigh regime, and for this theory to work, it is assumed that $\lambda \geq 100R$, and the code will return an error message if this condition is not true.
+The example above determines the absorption efficiency of an aggregate of fractal dimension 1.8, with a radius of 0.5 μm, at a wavelength of 100 μm, and assuming a material refractive index $m=n+k$ i = 3 + 0.5 i.
+Note that to be in the Rayleigh regime, and for this theory to work, it is assumed that $\lambda \geq 100R$, and the code will return an error message (and not proceed) if this condition is not met.

-To use each of the functions, just provide the above inputs, strictly in that order.
-For example, to determine the absorption efficiency of an aggregate of fractal dimension 1.8, with a radius of 0.5 μm, at a wavelength of 100 μm, and assuming a material refractive index $m=n+k$ i $=3+0.5$ i:
+To use the functions, just provide the above inputs, strictly in that order.
+There are two functions in this package:

-	wavelength = 100   # in um
- 	radius = 0.5   # in um
-	d_f = 1.8
- 	n = 3
-	k = 0.5

-	Q_abs = MANTA_Ray.find_Q_abs(wavelength, radius, d_f, n, k)   # calculate Q_abs

-	print(Q_abs)

-If MANTA-Ray installed correctly, you should see:

-	0.021153387751343056

-Two functions are provided:

 1) find_Q_abs: calculates absorption efficiency $Q_{abs,MR}$ (Eq.
 5 in Lodge et al. 2024)
 2) find_C_abs: calculates absorption cross-section (where $C_{abs}=Q_{abs} \pi R^2$)